yiit/ENFi32_10012026/docs/source/Tools/Tools.rst

 I2C Scan
 ========

 To verify if any connected I2C devices are properly detected by the ESP, the I2C Scan is available.
-This will scan the I2C bus, and, when configured, the additional busses provided via an I2C multiplexer, for available devices.
+This will scan the I2C bus, and, when configured, the additional buses/channels provided via an I2C multiplexer, for available devices.

 The scan is performed if the I2C ``SDA`` and ``SCL`` GPIO pins are configured on the Hardware page, and will use the configured ``Slow device Clock Speed`` setting (default: 100 kHz) during the scan, as that should be supported by any I2C device available.